Zackio/wpedit/readme.md

 ## Authentication

 This plugin uses basic auth.
 Please use SSL to be secure.

 The basic auth plugin must be installed on site that you're publishing to: https://github.com/WP-API/Basic-Auth

+I wanted to use Oauth to secure this but at the time there was a bug in the plugin that prevented this.
+But at somepoint I will add this.

 ## Settings